jsimplicio/jsimplicio.github.io/_posts/2018-1-1-the-android-scout-user-exerience.md

 <blockquote>
-	<p>Dscout is an excellent app.
-It is easy to use and intuitive.</p>
+	Dscout is an excellent app.
+It is easy to use and intuitive.
 </blockquote>
 <date class="post-meta">April 25, 2018</date>
 <strong>Gwen Geronimo</strong>

 <blockquote>
-	<p>I really enjoy Dscout.
+	I really enjoy Dscout.
 This app is simplistic and is easy to follow.
-They have many opportunities, consistently.</p>
+They have many opportunities, consistently.
 </blockquote>
 <date class="post-meta">April 25, 2018</date>
 <strong>Adriana Auten</strong>

 <blockquote>
-	<p>This is WONDERFUL.
+	This is WONDERFUL.
 I've enjoyed the missions I've participated in and made some money doing it.
-Highly recommended!</p>
+Highly recommended!
 </blockquote>
 <date class="post-meta">July 25, 2018</date>
 <strong>Terry Dellow</strong>